fixie/fixie/README.md

 ## Default Convention

-When using the default convention, a test fixture is any concrete class that has a default constructor and a name ending in "Tests".
-Within such a fixture class, a test case is any public instance void method with zero arguments.
+When using the default convention, a test class is any concrete class in your test assembly whose name ending in "Tests".
+Within such a test class, a test case is any public instance void method.
 Additionally, test cases include public instance async methods returning `Task` or `Task<T>`.

-One instance of your fixture class is constructed for *each* test case.
-To perform setup steps before each test case executes, use the fixture's default constructor.
+One instance of your test class is constructed for *each* test case.
+To perform setup steps before each test case executes, use the test class's default constructor.
 To perform cleanup steps after each test cases executes, implement `IDisposable` and place cleanup code within the `Dispose()` method.

 No [Attributes], no "using Fixie;" statement, no muss, no fuss.